Is your MS Access Database running slow from the last few days? Or does it taking a long time to get loaded or to perform any task?

 - After then from the right pane get into the Display option, and uncheck the checkbox present across Show animations.

 Tip #2: Split The Database

-By default, MS Access saves your data and user interface object at one place.
+By default, MS Access saves your data and user interface object in one place.
 But as per some developer, if you split these single files into two places – one with user interface object and one with data, it helps in improving the performance.
-User work in the front end that is consist of user interface objects that recover data as required that is linked from back-end.
+User work in the front end that is consists of user interface objects that recover data as required that is linked from the back-end.
 Splitting the database improves the performance but it is not always the same case.

 If you are the only user of your database, you can still split it, but if there are many users then tell your users to save both ends on the local system to prevent the network issues.

 If you are not using the action tags in your database then it’s better to turn it OFF.
 This will ultimately, make Access database faster to perform.

 - Go to the File tab from the menu bar and after that hit on the Options This will open the dialog box of Access Options.

 - On the opened screen, just tap to the Client Settings from the left pane.